 i.
 We might imagine a very good-looking man of remarkable character, righteousness, and courage – who nevertheless smells bad and is therefore unpleasant to be around.
 Jesus isn’t like that.

 b.
 Out of the ivory palaces, by which they have made You glad: The psalmist thought of not just a palace but multiple palaces, so majestic that they were inlaid and decorated with ivory.
 We can think of majestic palaces worthy of Solomon in his splendor, pointing towards the white and pure dwelling place of God in heaven.

 i.
 “Ivory palaces were so named for the inlays of ivory in their paneling and ornamentation.”
 (Kidner)

 ii.
-Prophetically speaking, out of the ivory palaces tells us that the anointed King comes from heaven.
+Looking to God’s future work, out of the ivory palaces tells us that the anointed King comes from heaven.
 He is not only of earth, but came forth from palaces found only in heaven.

 c.
 King’s daughters are among Your honorable women: The anointed King is great not only for who He is, but also for those He associates with.
 The highest royalty (king’s daughters…the queen) are the maids of honor at His wedding.

 i.
-Prophetically speaking this reminds us that one measure of the greatness and majesty of Jesus is to see the greatness of the men and women through the centuries who have been His most devoted followers.
-These were and are, men and woman of whom the world was not worthy (Hebrews 11:38).
+Prophetically speaking this reminds us that one measure of the greatness and majesty of Jesus is the greatness of the men and women through the centuries who have been His most devoted followers.
+These were and are, men and women of whom the world was not worthy (Hebrews 11:38).

 d.
 At Your right hand stands the queen: The wedding is about to begin, with the bride (the queen) standing in the place of honor next to the King.